mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       cd iac-run-dir/
       ```

-   1. We are going to set some variables in the `setenv` file:
+   1. You are going to set some variables in the `setenv` file:

       ```bash
       vi setenv